sohauck/GbGDiv/README.md

 ## Possible additions:
 * measure of GC content
 * option of checking for variable sites by \*, :, or .
+* including locus categories is temporarily removed, will be back soon!

 ## Known Issues